jl118/jl118/README.md

 I'm Jennifer, a MERN developer with a Bachelor's in Communication and a certificate in Full Stack Web Development through UNC Chapel Hill.
 I am passionate about accessibility and creating engaging and intuitive applications.

-- 🌱 I'm Currently learning C# and Python
+- 🌱 I'm Currently learning C# and Java
 - 💻 I’m currently working on my personal website

 ### Contact